michelbarbeau/gr-uwspr/README.md

 See the Wiki section of this repository for a list of related papers and MATLAB Live Scripts explaining some of the details of the software design.

-# Copyright 2019 Michel Barbeau, Carleton University.
+## Copyright 2019 Michel Barbeau, Carleton University.
-# Author: Michel Barbeau
+## Author: Michel Barbeau
-# Version: February 22, 2019
+## Version: February 22, 2019

-# Latest build on GNURadio 3.8
-# updated by Jay Patel
+### Latest build on GNURadio 3.8, updated by Jay Patel
-# version: June 26, 2020.
+### Readme Version: June 26, 2020.

 ## Installing